 - Up to 5 years in federal prison for a single violation

 - Civil fines up to $50,000 plus three times the damages (treble damages) sustained by the government

 - Loss of medical license

-Severe penalties for violating the AKS make it critically important for health care practitioners to ensure they are complying with the law and structuring their professional relationships accordingly.
+Career-altering penalties for AKS violations make it critical that health care practitioners ensure they are in compliance with the law and structuring their professional relationships accordingly.
 They also highlight the importance of taking immediate action when providers face audits, investigations, subpoenas, or Civil Investigative Demands.